AlNat/tiny_link_shortener/README.md

 The main reason of it to awoid to cover the all app of units and test the main processed of usage in almost real enviroment:
 DB in container, REST API interaction step-by-step

+### BaseProtoFramework

+There is a simple base framework for build Service and Model, see `BaseService`, `BaseCRUDService` for details for service and `Model` and `Activating` for entity.
+Provides some basic CRUD operation for Entity